Te Kete Ipurangi Navigation:

 Five intensive two-day workshops for boys aged between 10 and 15 years were run at five New Zealand schools: Hora Hora School, Howick College, Wainui School, St. Paul's College and Windy Ridge School.

-At the same time a comprehensive enquiry process was undertaken to ensure the learning was captured for sharing with other teachers and schools.
+At the same time, a comprehensive enquiry process was undertaken to ensure the learning was captured for sharing with other teachers and schools.

-Key findings included:
+Key findings

-• Independent observations revealed students fully engaged in the learning task, embodying the five key competencies in the New Zealand Curriculum.
+• Independent observations revealed students were fully engaged in the learning task, embodying the five key competencies in the New Zealand Curriculum.

 • The programme provided them with behavioural, emotional and cognitive success in communicating orally, visually and in writing.